Himalayan Yoga Academy

 Precautions

 While doing the asana, take care that: This asana should be avoided in case of Groin or knee injury.
 Be careful while bending if you suffer from High blood pressure or any cardiac problems.
 Be slow and careful while doing the asana as in almost all the yoga asanas, as being quick is not what is called for in any yogic Asanas.
-Butterfly should be avoided by ladies if menstruating trouble or should be performed under guidance of a yoga expert during those days.
+The butterfly should be avoided by ladies if menstruating trouble or should be performed under the guidance of a yoga expert during those days.

 Conclusion